alvinschang/pandas-tutorial/README.md

 * **Pandas** is additional code for Python (a "library") that makes data analysis easier in Python.
 * **Jupyter Notebook** is interface that allows you to write code in your browser.
 It's brilliant because you can write a line of code, run it, and see the output (tables or charts) instantly.

+### 0. Quick start

+If you just want to play around, try a version [hosted by Google here](https://colab.research.google.com/).
+You can then jump to [this page](https://github.com/alvinschang/pandas-tutorial/blob/main/titanic.ipynb).

+However, I would recommend installing everything on your machine if you're using this seriously.

 ### 1. Install programs

 We have to install the three things above before we get started.
 But luckily there's a quick and easy way to install everything we need using something called Anaconda.

 [Click here for instructions on how to install Anaconda](https://docs.continuum.io/anaconda/install/).
 ### 2. Download the tutorial

 * If you use Github, clone this repository.